Buckingham Palace: Second World War

 During the Second World War, which broke out in 1939, the palace was bombed nine times.
 The most serious and publicised incident destroyed the palace chapel in 1940.
-This event was shown in cinemas throughout the United Kingdom to show the common suffering of the rich and poor.
 One bomb fell in the palace quadrangle while George VI and Queen Elizabeth (the future Queen Mother) were in the palace, and many windows were blown in and the chapel destroyed.
+The King and Queen were filmed inspecting their bombed home, and the newsreel footage shown in cinemas throughout the United Kingdom to show the common suffering of rich and poor.
+As The Sunday Graphic reported:

-Wartime coverage of such incidents was severely restricted, however.
-The King and Queen were filmed inspecting their bombed home; it was at this time the Queen famously declared: "I'm glad we have been bombed.
+It was at this time the Queen famously declared: "I'm glad we have been bombed.
 Now I can look the East End in the face".
-The royal family were seen as sharing their subjects' hardship, as The Sunday Graphic reported:

-On 15 September 1940, known as Battle of Britain Day, an RAF pilot, Ray Holmes of No. 504 Squadron RAF rammed a German Dornier Do 17 bomber he believed was going to bomb the Palace.
-Holmes had run out of ammunition and made the quick decision to ram it.
-Holmes bailed out and the aircraft crashed into the forecourt of London Victoria station.
-The bomber's engine was later exhibited at the Imperial War Museum in London.
-The British pilot became a King's Messenger after the war and died at the age of 90 in 2005.
+On 15 September 1940, known as Battle of Britain Day, an RAF pilot, Ray Holmes of No. 504 Squadron, rammed a German Dornier Do 17 bomber he believed was going to bomb the palace.
+Holmes had run out of ammunition to shoot down the bomber and made the quick decision to ram it.
+He bailed out and the bomber crashed into the forecourt of London Victoria station.
+Its engine was later exhibited at the Imperial War Museum in London.
+Holmes became a King's Messenger after the war and died at the age of 90 in 2005.

 On VE Day—8 May 1945—the palace was the centre of British celebrations.
 The King, the Queen, Princess Elizabeth (the future queen) and Princess Margaret appeared on the balcony, with the palace's blacked-out windows behind them, to cheers from a vast crowd in The Mall.
-The damaged Palace was carefully restored after the war by John Mowlem & Co.
+The damaged palace was carefully restored after the war by John Mowlem & Co.